SrinivasanAnand/cpsc334/mod2_task2/README.md

 in the ball increasing its velocity when making contact with this rod.
 This behavior is meant to mimic the feeling of spinning a foosball rod to give the ball a high speed.

-The work aims to adapt the game of foosball to a virtual setting in order to achieve a similar tactile and emotional feeling.
+Overall, the work aims to adapt the game of foosball to a virtual setting in order to achieve a similar tactile and emotional feeling.
 A virtual version of foosball allows for greater portability and allows for a single person to play and enjoy a game similar to foosball (which might prove useful when friends are busy).
 Moreover, the game could easily be adapted to include a multiplayer mode simply by building a second controller and making minimal changes to the codebase.